-Questioning in Guided Reading-Key Stage 2

-Words in Context Retrieve Information Summarise main ideas Inference/ justify views Predict using details Connections and Meaning Language Choice Making comparisons Find two words which describe the setting.
+Questioning in Guided Reading-Key Stage 2 Words in Context Retrieve Information Summarise main Inference/ ideas justify views Predict using details Connections and Meaning Language Choice Making comparisons Find two words which describe the setting.
 What other words could the author use to describe the main character?
 How has the author's choice of words made you feel about a character?
 Why?
 Where does the story take place?
 Who are the characters in the book?
 Through whose eyes is the story told?
 When is the story set?
-What evidence can you find to justify this?
-What's the main point in the first paragraph?
+What evidence can you find to justify this? main point in the first paragraph?
 Summarise the main events in the story so far.
 What is the most important sentence in the last section you read?
-Explain your reasons.
-Explain what happened on the last page you read in twelve words or less.
-How does the main character feel in the book?
-How do you know?
+Explain main point in main charactific feel in the book?
+How or you know?
 How was the setting the author chose important to the story?
-Explain your view.
-Why has the character acted in the way they have?
-What clues suggest this?
-What lesson did the character learn?
-Using the front cover, what do you think this book will be about?
-Why?
-What might happen next in the story?
-What challenges do you think the characters might face?
-What information suggests this?
-How do you think this story might end?
-What clues suggest this?
-Why is the main character important in the story?
-Why has the author used pictures/chapte r titles?
-What clues do you have that the main character is liked/disliked/lo ved/hated?
-How are the events in the story linked?
+Explain your view. er cover, what do you think this book will be about?
+Why? • What might happen next in the story? • What challenges do you think the characters might face? what ed ey information suggests this? • How do you think this story did might end?
 What adjectives has the author used to describe the main character?
 What does this tell you about their personality?
 Which words do you like best from the last section you read?
 Why?
 Find an example of figurative language in the text (simile, metaphor, personification) - what effect does this create?
-How are the characters similar/different?
+How are the characters similar/differen t?
 Compare the first setting with a later setting in the book.
 How, and why, are they different?
 Do you prefer this book or the one you last read?
 Explain your views.
 Does this book remind you of another book?
 Why?